EnochOlaoye/EnochOlaoye/README.md

 I’m a 3rd Year software development student with a strong passion for building practical and user-friendly applications.
 Experienced in C#, C, Java, and web technologies, I enjoy tackling coding challenges and continuously expanding my skill set.
 Always eager to collaborate on interesting projects <br/>

 # 💫 About Me:
-I'm a software development student

-# 💫 About Me:
-Currently looking for a internship/placement for January 2026
+I'm a software development student Currently looking for a Internship/Placement for January 2026

 ## 🌐 Socials: